AlgyJr/ios_guides/Animating-A-Sequence-of-Images.md

 ```

 We will store our animated image into another variable of type UIImage.
-- Define a class variable for your animated image.
+- Define an instance variable for your animated image.

 ```Swift
 var animatedImage: UIImage!